arvindr21/diskDB/README.md

 db.connect('/examples/db', ['articles']);
 db.articles.find({rating : "5 stars"});
 ```
-This will return all the articles who have a rating of 5.
+This will return all the articles which have a rating of 5.

 #### db.collectioName.findOne(query)
 ```js